veljkoilic/various-hacky-projects/README.md

-## Desktop Image Flood
+## Hydra
-Batch script that continuously downloads a scary image flooding the whole desktop.
+VBS script that pops up more windows if you close it.
+Duplicating endlessly.